torch/nn/doc/simple.md

     * [L1Penalty](#nn.L1Penalty) : adds an L1 penalty to an input (for sparsity) ;
     * [GradientReversal](#nn.GradientReversal) : reverses the gradient (to maximize an objective function) ;
     * [GPU](#nn.GPU) : decorates a module so that it can be executed on a specific GPU device.
+    * [TemporalDynamicKMaxPooling](#nn.TemporalDynamicKMaxPooling) : selects the k highest values in a sequence. k can be calculated based on sequence length ;

 <a name="nn.Linear"></a>
 ## Linear ##